 Classification: small town

 Classification: semi-ghost town

-Olive Furnace was built near Olive Creek in 1846 & financed by John Peters, John Campbell (the founder of Ironton, OH), Madison Cole, William Clements, & J. L. Thompson.
-The furnace provided iron for steel manufacturing during the Cival War & for steel manufacturers in Northern Ohio & other places around the country.
+Olive Furnace was built next to Olive Creek in 1846 and was financed by John Peters, John Campbell (the founder of Ironton, OH), Madison Cole, William Clements, and J. L. Thompson.
+The furnace provided iron for steel manufacturing during the Civil War and for steel manufacturers in Northern Ohio and other places around the country.

-Lawrence County Ohio Ghost Town Research Resources
+Lawrence County, Ohio Ghost Town Research Resources